Skip to main content

 How do I find my Harmonization Number?

-Once you're on the Schedule B Search Engine page, try to search for the most basic, one-word description as possible.
-For example, if you're sending a T-shirt, type in "shirt" and then click the blue 'Classify' button with the magnifying glass ๐Ÿ˜‰
+• Start with a Basic Search: Once you're on the Schedule B Search Engine page, try to search for the most basic one-word description possible.
+For example, if you're sending a T-shirt, type in "shirt" and then click the blue 'Classify' button with the magnifying glass πŸ˜‰

-Finally, once you have your number, all you need to do is type it into the "Harmonization #" section when making your customs form in Pirate Ship ๐Ÿ‘
+• Enter Your Harmonization Number in Pirate Ship: Finally, once you have your number, all you need to do is type it into the "Harmonization #" section when making your customs form in Pirate Ship πŸ‘

 How many digits does my Harmonization Number need?

-• You should have at least a 6-digit number.
+• 6 Digits at Least: You should have at least a 6-digit number.
 Country-specific codes can be 14 digits long, and our system also accepts these.

-That's it!
-If you have any questions about finding Harmonization #'s for your products, click the blue chat button to get in touch with our Support Crew - we're always happy to lend a hook ๐Ÿ˜ƒ
+That's what you need to know about finding Harmonization Numbers, Cap'n!
+If you have any questions about finding Harmonization #'s for your products, click the blue chat button to get in touch with our Support Crew - we ARRrrr always happy to lend a hook πŸ˜ƒ

 Did this answer your question?